training-mode/ruby/intro/1_basics/README.md

 puts "Hello, world!"
 ```

 There are also a few ways to declare and assign **variables**.
-If you want to declare a string (i.e. a sequence of text), you can do it like this:
+If you want to declare a String (i.e. a sequence of text), you can do it like this:
 ```ruby
 variable_name = "programming"
 ```